AlexBHarley/deepstream.io-website/src/tutorials/integrations/db-mongodb/readme.md

 resulting in deepstream MongoDB connector install command line output.

-If you're using deepstream's NodeJS interface, you can also install it as an [NPM module](https://www.npmjs.com/package/deepstream.io-storage-mongodb)
+If you're using deepstream's Node.js interface, you can also install it as an [NPM module](https://www.npmjs.com/package/deepstream.io-storage-mongodb)

 **Configuring the MongoDB storage connector**
 You can configure the storage connector plugin in deepstream with the following options: